 A COMPASS ROSE

 Ralph Waldo Emerson wrote that each of us has within a compass setting that gives our lives direction.
-COMPASS ROSE is the nautical term for a circular disc or card with radiating lines that represent a compass.
+COMPASS ROSE is the nautical term for a circular disc or card with radiating lines that provides direction.

 Basis for Project